reinaldoleal/mv/README.md

 # Attention

-## Before running the CNESApp application, it is necessary that the Webservice CnesApi is running
+## Before running the CNESApp application, it is necessary that the JSON Server and Webservice CNESApi is running

 ## Further help